peteroupc/peteroupc.github.io/randomfunc.md

       end
       // NOTE: If values and weights are rational
       // numbers, use `areas=NormalizeRatios(areas)` instead
-      // of finding `areas` as given below. ratios=[]
+      // of finding `areas` as given later. ratios=[]
       for w in areas: AddItem(ratios, FPRatio(w))
       areas=NormalizeRatios(ratios)